richardpizem-ctrl/SIRIUS-LOCAL-AI-GAMA/SECURITY.md

 - no network calls except LAN Offline Bridge
 - no access to PC runtime without explicit pairing
 - all hybrid inputs treated as **low‑trust**
+- PACK_SUGGEST safety enforcement
 - restricted/sandbox enforcement for all modules

 ---

-# 🟪 6.5 Hybrid‑Safe Architecture (Core of GAMA 4.0 — Adopted Early in 3.0)
+# 🟪 6.5 Hybrid‑Safe Architecture (Core of GAMA 4.0 — Adopted in 3.1)

-GAMA 3.0 integrates the **hybrid‑safe foundation** of the upcoming 4.0 architecture.
+GAMA 3.1 integrates the **hybrid‑safe foundation** of the upcoming 4.0 architecture.

 ## 🟦 Secure Online Envoy (Isolated Online Agent)
 - runs in a fully isolated sandbox